NYX (2003 series): Failed spin-off

-No Way Home
+NYX: No Way Home

 At the 2008 New York Comic Con, a new NYX series was officially announced to launch in August 2008.
 NYX: No Way Home is written by Marjorie M. Liu, with art by Kalman Andrasofszky.

 Cecilia Reyes makes an appearance in NYX: No Way Home #4.

 Synopsis

 Wannabe

 The series starts with a flashback during which Kiden's father is killed during a drive-by shooting while he and Kiden are getting ice cream.
 Switching to the present, we see Kiden as an emotionally disturbed teenager who gets into an altercation with another student who is a Latin King gangbanger.
 She manifests her mutant power during a fight and unintentionally breaks the student's arm.
 He returns with a gun and she freezes time again before the bullet hits her, but it hits her teacher, Mrs. Cameron, instead.
 Several months later Mrs. Cameron, whose life has fallen apart as a result of the incident, attempts to commit suicide.
 Kiden shows up and rescues her after receiving a warning from the ghost of her father.
 A second vision tells them to visit the Hotel Brasil, where they find X-23, who is working as a prostitute, in a compromising position: standing over her john whose suicide she has just witnessed.
 The three escape together, but X-23's pimp is upset and sends a hit squad to Mrs. Cameron's apartment.
 Again, the ghost of Kiden's father warns them, just in time, to leave.
 Later they bump into Tatiana, who has turned into a dog-beast after touching a puppy that was hit by a car.
 Tatiana is able to scare away a mob after killing a cat and turning into a werecat.
-The runaways form a crew and live on the streets, begging for money and dumpsterdiving for food.
+The runaways form a crew and live on the streets, begging for money and dumpster diving for food.
 Eventually they decide to return to Mrs. Cameron's apartment to find money and leave town.
 X-23's pimp, Zebra Daddy, tracks them down with the help of a banger named Felon, but again Kiden's father appears and warns them.
 During the confrontation at Mrs. Cameron's apartment, X-23 kills most of the pimp's gang before getting gunned down by Zebra Daddy.
 Mrs. Cameron falls out her apartment window, and Kiden then must decide whether to kill Zebra Daddy (who it turns out was her father's shooter) or save Mrs. Cameron.
 Remembering how Mrs. Cameron had taken a bullet for her, she opts to save her.
 Zebra Daddy is about to kill them but X-23 heals from her wounds and executes him.
 The team leaves together.
 In the denouement, it turns out Felon's little brother is also a mutant, and it was he who created the apparitions of Kiden's father.
 Kiden sends a letter to her mother, but the postman just misses her as she is moving out of NYC.